Luminous Earth Grid

 — “ERG Media,” London

-Accelerating Media Attention: Interest in this temporary installation has increased dramatically in the past few years via online publications and social media.
+Accelerating Media Attention: Interest in this installation has increased dramatically in the past few years via online publications and social media.
 Since its realization in 1993, the need for an aggressive transition to clean renewable energy and green technologies has become ever more apparent with our rapidly worsening climate crisis.
 It seems that today’s urgent environmental challenges have led to rising interest in this project and its underlying message.

 “Our emotional connection to an increasingly technologically dominated life would not be addressed by most artists until years later.
 This makes the Luminous Earth Grid, by American artist Stuart Williams, all the more remarkable.”

-— iGNANT, Berlin
+— iGNANT, Berlin (award-winning Berlin online culture magazine)

 Two student volunteers from the University of California, Davis.